How to use the command 'sed' (with examples)

 I have an apple.

-She has an apple pie.
+She bought an apple and an apple.

 I have a mango.

-She has a mango pie.
+She bought a mango and a mango.

-Use case 2: Execute a script file
+Use case 2: Execute a specific script file and print the result

 Code: